 4. Train your staff to handle potential “showrooming” scenarios.
 If you have a staff member who receives a phone call or e-mail asking for very specific product or service information, how do you handle it?
 Do you train your staff on how to close sales and distinguish your products?

-Businesses can't stop showrooming (and should not try to impede customers from doing it), but pro-active strategy and well-trained staff can diminish leakage and often turn mobile phone use to your advantage.
+Businesses can’t stop showrooming (and should not try to impede customers from doing it), but pro-active strategy and well-trained staff can diminish leakage and often turn mobile phone use to your advantage.
 One key is to make sure you are training salespeople, not mere clerks.
-Give a potential customer a new insight or knowledge -- especially those that can't easily be gained researching on the web -- and it’s much harder for them to walk out your door to order online.
-A well-timed anecdote about online customers facing problems with sizing, returning defective merchandise, etc. also can be effective toward diminishing resistance to a modest price differential.
+Give a potential customer a new insight or knowledge — especially those that can’t easily be gained researching on the web — and it’s much harder for them to walk out your door to order online.
+A well-timed anecdote about online customers facing problems with sizing, returning defective merchandise, etc. also can be effective in reducing resistance to a modest price gap.

-Matching a no-service business's price is rarely advisable, and nearly every customer will accept paying something for personal service, convenience and immediate gratification.
+Matching a no-service business’s price is rarely advisable, and every customer worth keeping will accept paying something for personal service, convenience and immediate gratification.
 Personal interaction will help you assess how much.

 5. Educate your customers and your community about the benefits of doing business locally.
 In addition telling the story about the people behind your business and the role you play in your community, help educate customers about the importance of local business ownership generally.
 This includes explaining the value your local entrepreneurs provide to customers, some hidden costs of buying online, and important benefits to your community that accrue from buying locally (more jobs, increased wealth and increased support for charities, for example).
 When business owners and citizens unite to build long-term public education campaigns through community organizations they’ve built an impressive track record of increasing sales for local independent businesses.